skyying/calculator/readme.md

 # Calculator
 A simple calculator build with Javascript from a javascript beginner.

 # Screenshot
 ![screenshot](https://github.com/skyying/Calculator/blob/master/img/screenshot.jpg)

 # What I learned from this project

+## Design
+has been a UX designer, I love design, it is fun as you can experiment so many things.
+I've try different color schemes, pick a right font for display digits, and think about what kind of background and emphasize the calculator better.

 ## Languages/Tools/IDE